vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 Vilaya : concealment.

-Vi~a : a technical word of Saiva yoga, meaning entering into  the remaining half and wholly into the top of adhal)ku1){ia lini right upto the portion where urdhva-ku1){ialini ends  (from the root vii to pervade).
+Vi~a : a technical word of Śaiva yoga, meaning entering into  the remaining half and wholly into the top of adhal)ku1){ia lini right upto the portion where urdhva-ku1){ialini ends  (from the root vii to pervade).

 Visriinti : rest; peace.